 If you've been in an accident and are experiencing pain, you'll want a qualified, non-biased physician to tend to your injuries.
 For a patient and an insurance company alike, you don't want to have to undergo unnecessary treatments that are strictly meant to funnel money into pain clinics.

 GEICO allegates Lewin has failed to meet legal responsibility for the treatments his clinics have claimed.
 As the medical director hired to oversee five of Path Medical's chiropractic clinics in the Tampa area, David A. Cheesman, D.O., failed to monitor the billings of the clinic for unlawful or fraudulent charges.
 This violates the Clinic Act, which in part requires health care facilities to appoint a qualified medical director that actively oversees activity on behalf of the facility.
 This led to thousands of fraudulent charges to be submitted to GEICO, and now the insurance company wants their money back.

 Who Should You Trust?

 Following an accident, after 911, do not call 411.
+Especially after the 411 pain lawsuit.
 Instead, research physicians in your area that would be best suited to fulfill your medical needs.
 Turning to a pay-for-hire company does not ensure you an attorney or physician that is qualified to handle your case.
+In fact, 411-PAIN reviews expose the negative experiences customers have had.
 As a word to the wise: when it sounds too good to be true, it most likely is.